 Ultimately, researchers hope that voracious demand for big data insights will be met by artificial general intelligence, or AGI.
 This is the Holy Grail: an AI that can do more than one extremely specific thing.

 But there's a catch.
 "If you train a current AI system to do one thing and then another, in addition to being no quicker at learning the second thing, it can get worse at doing the first thing," says Mowbray.

 At the end of the day, you should neither wait until AI is perfect before examining it for your business needs nor jump forward without considering shortcomings.
 Like anything else, AI is a tool that can help or hinder a business.
-Which one it winds up doing for your company depends on your needs, how you implement technology and processes, and your patience.
+What it winds up doing for your company depends on your needs, how you implement the technology and processes, and your patience.

 AI for business: Lessons for leaders

 - Embrace discomfort.
 AI is a game changer, but it requires a measured approach and a certain level of unease.